Will's avatar

 A question about encryption for self-hosting 5 March 2023

 I self-host a number of services - Nextcloud, FreshRSS, PhotoPrism etc. - at home on a Raspberry Pi.
 Attached to this Pi is a large SSD to hold the service data and configuration, and all of this is periodically backed-up via Restic to a remote site.
+The SSD is simply formatted with ext4, and the … Read more (3 minute read)

 Window management workflows on macOS 10 December 2022

-Some people prefer to view each window in “full” mode, in which they take up the entire display and the user can cycle apps or use the dock to change the active window.
-Other people use full-screen mode and/or swipe between desktop spaces to find their apps, or a mixture of several approaches.
+macOS window management Every Mac user seems to have a different way of managing their open applications and windows.
+Some people prefer to view each window in “full” mode, in which they take up the entire display and the user can cycle apps or use the dock to change the active window. … Read more (3 minute read)

 From Google and Apple Photos to Photoprism 25 November 2022

-Back in 2021 I blogged about how and why I wanted to switch from Google Photos as a storage solution (and source of truth) for my life’s photo and video library.
+A history of media storage solutions Back in 2021 I blogged about how and why I wanted to switch from Google Photos as a storage solution (and source of truth) for my life’s photo and video library.
 The post compared several solutions, such as Piwigo, Mega, and Nextcloud.
+In that time … Read more (5 minute read)

 Tailscale: multi-service HTTPS on a single machine 27 October 2022